moorara/milad.dev/content/posts/compilers-in-go.md

 ### What is a Language?

-Every Langauge is defined by specifying four sets:
+Every Language is defined by specifying four sets:

 #### Alphabet